 Charles Henty, Secondary of London and Under Sheriff, who is in charge of the day-to-day operation and management of the Court, gave a fascinating tour and an informative account of the history of the Old Bailey.

-IN MEMORIAM

-Captain Martin W Busk

-Robert Enslow

-John Ferree

-Mrs Mary Barton Freeman

-Sir Philip Goodhart

-The Right Hon the Lord Howe of Aberavon CH QC

-Mrs Pauline Hyde

-Geoffrey P Jenkinson

-The Lord Montagu of Beaulieu

-Sir Paul Newall TD DL

-Raymond Salter

-Alastair Smith-Maxwell

-News from The Pilgrims of the United States

-he New York British-American Societies Annual Summer Garden Party took place at the Union Theological Seminary cloister on Wednesday 15 July, attended by members of the Pilgrims of the US.
+IN MEMORIAM Captain Martin W Busk Robert Enslow John Ferree Mrs Mary Barton Freeman Sir Philip Goodhart Che Right Hon the Lord Aberavon CH QC Mrs Pauline Hyde Geoffrey P Jenkinson The Lord Montagu Sir Paul Newall TD DL Raymond Salter News from The Pilgrims of the United States he New York British-American Societies Annual Summer Garden Party took place at the Union Theological Seminary cloister on Wednesday 15 July, attended by members of the Pilgrims of the US.
 Matthew Rycroft CBE, UK Permanent Representative to the United Nations since April 2015, spoke at a reception at the River Club on Tuesday 20 October.
-Since joining the Foreign and Commonwealth Office in 1989 Matthew Rycroft has spent four years at the British Embassy in Paris, served in the British Embassy in Washington, was Private Secretary for Foreign Affairs to the Prime Minister, then British Ambassador to Bosnia and Herzegovina.
-Before serving in the UN he was FCO Director, overseeing the running of the network of 270 posts around the world.
+The Pilgrims